 Extensive data now demonstrates that Omicron variants are able to evade neutralizing antibodies (nAbs) raised against previous variants or after 2 doses of vaccine.
 Notably, all Omicron sublineages display complete escape from combination of casirivimab/imdevimab (REGN-CoV2), one of the monoclonal antibody treatments available in Switzerland.
 Sotrovimab is currently the only antibody available in Switzerland that retains substantial neutralizing activity against BA.1.
-According to in vitro data, BA.2 is significantly more resistant than BA.1 and ancestral variants to Sotrovimab.
-In vitro studies using live virus show severe reductions to the IC90 titer against BA.2, and a recent study failed to find any beneficial effect of Sotrovimab treatment in the context of BA.2 infections.
+According to in vitro data, BA.2,4 and 5 are significantly more resistant than BA.1 and ancestral variants to Sotrovimab.
+Similarly, in vitro data suggests that both antibody components of Evusheld (tixagevimab and cilgavimab) will have significantly reduced neutralization against BA.4/5, but one component (cilgavimab) should retain efficacy against BA.2

+In vitro studies using live virus show severe reductions to the IC{90} titer against BA.2, and a recent study failed to find any beneficial effect of Sotrovimab treatment in the context of BA.2 infections.
 While all Omicron sublineages largely escape humoral immunity, cell mediated immunity remains mostly intact.